Underwater Construction Team One Diver Training

-Builder 2nd Class Estephan Lopez, right, tends Builder 1st Class Garrett Snyder, both assigned to Underwater Construction Team (UCT) 1, as he descends a ladder during diver-qualification training on Naval Station Guantanamo Bay, Feb.
-13, 2017.
+A Seabee, assigned to Underwater Construction Team (UCT) 1, conducts a KM-37 surface supplied dive during diver-qualification training off the coast of Naval Station Guantanamo Bay, Feb.
+19, 2017.
 UCT 1 provides a capability for construction, inspection, repair and maintenance of ocean facilities in support of Naval operations.
 (U.S. Navy Combat Camera photo by Mass Communication Specialist 2nd Class Sean Furey)

 |Date Taken: